pcantrell/swift-evolution/proposals/XXXX-unwrap-or-die.md

 This proposal introduces an annotated forced unwrapping operator to the Swift standard library, augmenting the `?`, `??`, and `!` family with `!!`.
 The "unwrap or die" operator provides text feedback on failed unwraps.
 It supports self-documentation and safer development.
 This operator is commonly implemented in the wider Swift Community and should be considered for official adoption.

-The "Unwrap or Die" operator introduces a new `!!` operator that benefits both experienced and new Swift users.
+The new "Unwrap or Die" operator, `!!`, benefits both experienced and new Swift users.
 It takes this form:

 ```let value = wrappedValue !! <# "Explanation why lhs cannot be nil." #>```